 dependence on Russia.
 The student travelers and educators added to that message by stressing how important space exploration is in the promotion

 of STEM education and technical careers.

 Each year a Congressional Reception is held in the Rayburn House Office Building to recognize and thank those members of Congress who have been

 instrumental in supporting NASA and human space exploration.
-Attending this year's reception were: Sen. John Cornyn; Texas Reps.
-Gene Green,
+Attending this year's reception were: Texas Representatives Pete Olson, Randy Weber,

-Sheila Jackson Lee, and Pete Olson; as well as Rep. Bill Posey from Florida and Rep. Steven Palazzo from Mississippi.
+Steve Stockman, Bill Flores, Louie Gohmert, Ralph Hall, and Sheila Jackson Lee; as well as Rep. Bill Posey from Florida, Rep. Steven Palazzo from

 For more information on the work of the CSE, contact Braun at 832-536-3255 or send an email to firstname.lastname@example.org

 2013 February Trip Recap (PowerPoint Presentation)

 2013 Trip Photo Slideshow